Tech-at-DU/Tweet-Generator/P04-Flask-Web-App/README.md

 Now all your hard work is viewable, on the internet, all the time, for anyone!
 Rejoice!

-## Help!
-It's Not Working and I Don't Know Why
+## It's Not Working and I Don't Know Why

 You may run into errors along the way.
 It doesn't always work smoothly the first time.